naturalcrit/homebrewery/README.md

 Second, you will need to add the environment variable `NODE_ENV=local` to allow the project to run locally.

-You can set this **temporarily** in your shell of choice with admin privileges:
+You can set this **temporarily** (until you close the terminal) in your shell of choice with admin privileges:
 * Windows Powershell: `$env:NODE_ENV="local"`
 * Windows CMD: `set NODE_ENV=local`
 * Linux / macOS: `export NODE_ENV=local`